Hernia Surgery – Groin, Umbilicus, Hiatus Hernia

 Frequently Asked Questions (FAQs)

-Q1: Is hernia surgery painful?
+Q1.
+Is hernia surgery painful?

-Q2: Can hernias come back after surgery?
+Q2.
+Can hernias come back after surgery?

-Q3: How long does hernia surgery take?
+Q3.
+How long does hernia surgery take?

-Q4: Will I have a scar after hernia surgery?
+Q4.
+Will I have a scar after hernia surgery?

-Q5: Is it safe to exercise after hernia repair?
+Q5.
+Is it safe to exercise after hernia repair?

-Yes, most insurance plans cover hernia surgery if medically necessary.
-Always confirm with your provider beforehand.
+Yes, most insurance plans cover hernia surgery if deemed medically necessary.